Ruby: The King of Gemstones (Unheated & Pigeon Blood)

 What is the price of a ruby gemstone?

 The price of a ruby varies based on carat weight size, quality (colour, clarity), and origin, ranging from $2500 to $15,000 per carat or more.
-At GIOIA Fine Jewellery, we offer one of Singapore’s largest selections of unheated natural rubies, helping you make an informed choice for your next ruby jewelry purchase.
+At GIOIA Fine Jewellery, we offer one of Singapore’s largest selections of unheated natural rubies, helping you make an informed choice for your next ruby jewellery purchase.

 What is the difference between a ruby and a garnet?